"Heroes" (album): Critical reception

-Aftermath
+Legacy

+Subsequent events

-Upon completion of his promotional appearances for "Heroes", Bowie flew to New York to record narration for an adaptation of Sergei Prokofiev's classical composition Peter and the Wolf, which was released as an album in May 1978.
-Bowie later said that it was a Christmas present for his son, Duncan Jones, then 7 years old.
-Afterwards, Bowie returned to Switzerland, where he was approached by director David Hemmings to appear in his upcoming film Just a Gigolo.
-Bowie agreed to the project due to wanting to work with Hemmings, whom he called "a real actor's director", the idea of starring in a film set in pre-Holocaust Berlin, and after learning actress Marlene Dietrich would be coming out of her almost two-decade-long retirement to star in the film.
-Shooting began in January 1978 and was troublesome: Bowie filed for divorce during shooting and Dietrich refused to leave her Paris apartment.
-Thus, the two never met and their scenes were shot separately and spliced together for the finished product.
+Upon completion of his promotional appearances for "Heroes", Bowie recorded narration for an adaptation of Sergei Prokofiev's classical composition Peter and the Wolf, released as an album in May 1978.
+Bowie later said that it was a Christmas present for his son, Duncan Jones, then seven years old.
+He then played the lead role in the David Hemmings-directed film Just a Gigolo.
 Released in February 1979, Just a Gigolo was panned by both critics and audiences.
 Bowie himself was critical of the film, calling it "my 32 Elvis Presley movies rolled into one" in an interview with NME.

 After filming his scenes for Just a Gigolo in February 1978, Bowie began rehearsals for an upcoming tour.
-The Isolar II world tour, also known as "the Stage tour", lasted from March to the end of the year.
+The Isolar II World Tour, also known as the Stage Tour, lasted from March to the end of the year.
 Songs from both Low and "Heroes" made up the majority of the shows, while Ziggy Stardust-era songs and other hits from 1973 to 1976 were played.
 By now Bowie had broken his drug addiction; Buckley writes that the tour was "Bowie's first tour for five years in which he had probably not anaesthetised himself with copious quantities of cocaine before taking the stage. ...
-Without the oblivion that drugs had brought, he was now in a healthy enough mental condition to want to make friends."
+Without the oblivion that drugs had brought, he was now in a healthy enough mental condition to want to make friends".
 Performances from the tour were released on the live album Stage in September the same year, and again from a different venue in 2018 on Welcome to the Blackout.